 I especially love to toss this citrus vinaigrette with a salad made up of Romain lettuce leaves, fresh cilantro, red bell pepper, avocado, cucumber and heirloom cherry tomatoes.
 The citrus and cilantro combo… so good!!
 Here are some other salads that this vinaigrette can be enjoyed with.

-Looking for more healthy salad dressing recipes to make?
+Looking for more homemade salad dressing recipes?

-Yield: Serves 6 - 8
+Yield: Serves 8

 Healthy Citrus Vinaigrette